dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/diploma_issuance.md

 }
 ```

-### 8.3 Final EUHEMC Diploma Credential Response
+### 8.3 Final EUHED Diploma Credential Response

-The final diploma credential response delivers the completed EUHEMC diploma to Maria's EUDI Wallet in JWT format, cryptographically signed by URV's institutional key and fully compliant with ELM v3.2:
+The final diploma credential response delivers the completed EUHED diploma to Maria's EUDI Wallet in JWT format, cryptographically signed by URV's institutional key and fully compliant with ELM v3.2:

 ```json
 {